-- (1) The 1,289,370 Common Shares are held by the Escrow Agent in accordance with the terms of the FM Escrow Agreement pursuant to the FM Acquisition.
-The FM Escrow Agreement provides that certificates representing 1,289,370 Common Shares held in escrow pursuant to the FM Escrow Agreement will be released to FM on June 30, 2013, subject in each case to standard escrow release conditions relating to a "change of control" or take-over bid in respect of CESTC or AES. - (2) The 5,454,545 Common Shares are held by the Escrow Agent in accordance with the terms of the JACAM Escrow Agreement pursuant to the JACAM Acquisition.
-The JACAM Escrow Agreement provides that certificates representing 5,454,545 Common Shares held in escrow pursuant to the JACAM Escrow Agreement will be released to JACAM Chemicals as to 1/3 on March 1, 2014, 1/3 on March 1, 2015 and 1/3 on March 1, 2016, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (3) The 324,562 Common Shares are held by the Escrow Agent in accordance with the terms of the Tervita Escrow Agreement pursuant to the Tervita Acquisition.
-The Tervita Escrow Agreement provides that certificates representing 324,562 Common Shares held in escrow pursuant to the Tervita Escrow Agreement will be released to certain individuals on the second anniversary of the Tervita Escrow Agreement being November 21, 2014, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (4) The 376,677 Common Shares are held by the Escrow Agent in accordance with the terms of the Mega Fluids Escrow Agreement pursuant to the Mega Fluids Acquisition.
-The Mega Fluids Escrow Agreement provides that certificates representing 376,677 Common Shares held in escrow pursuant to the Mega Fluids Escrow Agreement will be released to certain individuals as to 1/3 on Dec 31, 2013, 1/3 on Dec 31, 2014 and 1/3 on Dec 31, 2015, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (5) Calculated using the number of Common Shares outstanding as at March 1, 2013 of 62,420,498.
+(1) The 3,636,364 Common Shares are held by the Escrow Agent in accordance with the terms of the JACAM Escrow Agreement pursuant to the JACAM Acquisition.
+The JACAM Escrow Agreement provides that certificates representing the original 5,454,545 Common Shares held in escrow pursuant to the JACAM Escrow Agreement will be released to JACAM Chemicals as to 1/3 on March 1, 2014, 1/3 on March 1, 2015 and 1/3 on March 1, 2016, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation.

+- (2) The 838,076 Common Shares are held by the Escrow Agent in accordance with the terms of the AES Permian Escrow Agreement pursuant to the AES Permian Acquisition.
+The AES Permian Escrow Agreement provides that certificates representing 838,076 Common Shares held in escrow pursuant to the AES Permian Escrow Agreement will be released to Venture Mud as to 1/3 on July 15, 2014, 1/3 on July 15, 2015 and 1/3 on July 15, 2016, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (3) The 324,562 Common Shares are held by the Escrow Agent in accordance with the terms of the Tervita Escrow Agreement pursuant to the Tervita Acquisition.
+The Tervita Escrow Agreement provides that certificates representing 324,562 Common Shares held in escrow pursuant to the Tervita Escrow Agreement will be released to certain individuals on the second anniversary of the Tervita Escrow Agreement being November 21, 2014, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (4) The 251,118 Common Shares are held by the Escrow Agreet in accordance with the terms of the Mega Fluids Escrow Agreement pursuant to the Mega Fluids Acquisition.
+The Mega Fluids Escrow Agreement provides that certificates representing 376,677 Common Shares held in escrow pursuant to the Mega Fluids Escrow Agreement will be released to certain individuals as to 1/3 on December 31, 2013, 1/3 on December 31, 2014 and 1/3 on December 31, 2015, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (5) Calculated using the number of Common Shares outstanding as at March 1, 2014 of 67,274,067.